firedrakeproject/firedrake/demos/eigenvalues_QG_basinmodes/qgbasinmodes.py.rst

 Oceanic Basin Modes: Quasi-Geostrophic approach
 ===============================================

+.. rst-class:: emphasis

-Contributed by Christine Kaufhold and Francis Poulin.
+   This tutorial was contributed by Christine Kaufhold and `Francis Poulin <mailto:fpoulin@uwaterloo.ca>`__.

 As a continuation of the Quasi-Geostrophic (QG) model described in the other tutorial, we will now see how we can use Firedrake to compute